A huge snorkeling destination, stretching from the Caribbean Sea to the Gulf of California

 Some of the most recommended cenotes for snorkeling include Casa Cenote, Cenote Pet Cemetery, and Cenote Dos Ojos, but there are many other options.

-The Quintana Roo is also home to one of the most important underwater museums in the world, the MUSA, which features more than 500 artworks in three locations.
-The two most important are Manchones Reef (close to Isla Mujeres) and Punta Nizuc, near Cancun.
-Gradually colonized by underwater life, the sculptures also play an important ecological role.
+The Mayan Riviera is home to one of the largest Underwater Museums in the world, the MUSA, which features 500 sculptures in three different galleries.
+The two most important are at Manchones Reef (off Isla Mujeres) and Punta Nizuc, near Cancun.
+These sculptures attract a multitude of fish and invertebrate species.

 The rocky coast of the Cortez Sea has many snorkeling locations, like here in Chileno Bay, halfway between Cabo San Lucas and San José del Cabo.